25prabhu10/notes/docs/Languages/CSS/CSS.md

 There are several ways to set colours in CSS, each with its advantages and use cases:

 1. **Predefined Colour Names:** This is a simple and readable way to set colours using keywords like `red`, `green`, `blue`, `purple`, etc. While convenient for basic colours, it offers a limited range
+   - There are 148 predefined colour names in CSS, but they may not be supported in all browsers, and they may not be available in all colour spaces (e.g., `currentcolor` is a special keyword that represents the current value of the `color` property)

    ```css
    a {